ArilyChan/arilychan/bot/README.md

   path: 'Path/to/plugin', // required when type is "local"
   require: 'my-commonJS-plugin', // required when type is "node_module"
   options: {}, // options for plugin. see options in koishi js
-  priority: Number, // this is for plugin loader to sort the plugins.
-Sort by desending when priority >=0, ascending when priotity < 0.
   filter: Function || Array[Function], // function takes (meta, storage) as parameter, returning a boolean or a promise that resolves as boolean.
   // when Array is given, it stop executing and filtering out the message if one of elements returns false or a promise resolves as false.
   prependFilter: Function || Array[Function], // same as filter.
 For prependMiddleware()
-  webPath: String // for web views
+  webPath: String // for web appss
 }
 ```
 #### filter